Pervious Concrete is a special type of concrete that allows the water to percolate through it.

-- It is not applicable to roads having heavy traffic.
+- Pervious Concrete can not be applicable to roads having heavy traffic.

-- The durability of this concrete is less.
+- The durability of pervious concrete is less.

 - Due to its water absorption property, there may be a problem of corrosion of reinforcement.

-- Due to loosely bounded aggregate there is a chance of surface ravelling.
+- Due to loosely bounded aggregates, there is a chance of surface travelling.

 Application of Pervious Concrete